TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-25-TBHTG-0-intro.markdown

 **Wargame the coming crisis:** use VR to train for effective political action upon the next social upheaval, whatever the nature of that may be.

+**Lessons from history:** what useful heuristics can we come up with by analysing past wars, conflicts, insurrections, riots and revolutions?